vmorsell/alert-playground/README.md

 Open http://localhost:5173

+## Incident Management Setup

-## Incident.io Setup
+### Incident.io Setup

 1. Get API token from Incident.io Settings → API Keys
 2. Create HTTP alert source and copy the Config ID
+3. Click "Configure" in the app and enable Incident.io
+4. Enter your credentials and click "Save & Enable"

+### FireHydrant Setup

+1. Create a Generic Webhook Event Source in FireHydrant
+2. Copy the webhook URL from the Signals Sources page (format: `https://signals.firehydrant.io/v1/process/...`)
-3. Click "Configure Incident.io" in the app and enter your credentials
+3. Click "Configure" in the app and enable FireHydrant
-4. Click "Save & Enable"
+4. Enter the webhook URL and metadata, then click "Save & Enable"

+### Multi-Provider Testing

+You can enable both providers simultaneously to test and compare how alerts appear in different incident management platforms.
+This is useful for evaluating which platform works best for your team.

 ## Usage